-Ensuring that you has a solid song pre-release plan in place is a must!
+Ensuring that you have a solid song pre-release plan in place is a must!

-Before you hit the drop button on your next music project, your actions can make all the difference as to whether it will be a huge success or a major flop!
+Actions before release can make all the difference in whether it will be a huge success or a major flop!

-If you don’t want it to be the latter, we suggest you pay close attention to these 10 essential tips as they will make you foolproof and will go a long way towards protecting your music in the long run and for when things really start to take off!
+If you don’t want it to be the latter, pay close attention to these 8 song release essentials.
+These tips will go a long way towards protecting your music in the long run.
+And also for when things really start to take off!

-A music producer contract is a legally binding agreement defining the specific terms of a relationship between a producer and an artist, determining each party’s rights, responsibilities, compensation, and other crucial, vital details.
+A music producer contract is an agreement defining the specific terms of a relationship between a producer and an artist.
+It determines each party's rights, responsibilities, compensation, and other crucial details.
 This is a must-have on your song pre-release list.
 Get into the habit of getting a contract signed by your music producer.
 It is an important part of the recording process.
 A Music Producer Contract goes beyond the split sheet although you should also have one of those in place too…

 Click here to download a Music Producer Contract.

 You can do this with a simple split sheet.
 You can read more about split sheets

 At the very least complete this form with signatures.
 It shows everybody has come to an agreement over who owns what parts of the song.
 A must song pre-release step.

 Because without one U.S copyright laws says everyone who had an input owns the work 100%!!!